Before you can get new (and much-needed) membership management software, you must convince your board to make the investment.

 - Inefficiencies from staff workarounds and manual processes

-- Data integrity and its effect on staff’s confidence in data and on member service
+- Data integrity issues and their effect on staff’s confidence in data and on member service

 And, while board members don’t like taking risks, tolerating an older database comes with its own risks, namely, security risks.
 Educate your board about protecting your member and customer data and how an investment in updating your software is necessary.
 Consult your IT team and vendors to find out how your current system may not be the safest choice.

-Making a case for change is never easy, but you must convince your board that new membership management software is in everyone’s best interest.
-A new AMS system will help staff better meet association objectives and deliver value to members.
+Making a case for change is rarely easy, but you must convince your board that new membership management software is in everyone’s best interest.
+A new system will help staff better meet association objectives and deliver value to members.

 Make sure individual board members see the connection between new software and the association goals or projects they value.
-For example, in a trade association, the board might be dominated by senior leaders who are more interested in advocacy than other association services.
+For example, in a trade association, the board might be made up of mostly senior leaders who are more interested in advocacy than other association services.
 In this case, be prepared to tell them how new membership software will specifically help advocacy efforts.

-Also, board members love numbers, or at least some do.
+Also, board members often love numbers.
 If you plan to talk about freeing up staff time by streamlining or automating processes, do your homework.
 Prepare evidence to show whose time, how much, and what could they do instead.

-Contrast the opportunity costs of staying on your existing system with the new opportunities and benefits your association can leverage due to increased functionality.
+Contrast the risks and opportunity costs of staying on your existing system with the new opportunities and benefits your association will see due to increased functionality.
 For example:

 - Member self-service and its impact on data integrity and staff time